dfinity/portal/docs/developer-docs/integrations/ledger/icrc-index-local-setup.md

-# ICP-Index local setup
+# ICRC-Index local setup

 ## Overview
-If you are working in a local development environment, i.e with a local replica instead of the public Internet Computer, you can't access the ICP ledger nor the ICP index canister.
-If your application is using the ICP index canister and you want to test it you can setup the ICP index and ICP ledger locally.
-Neither of the two canisters will have any information about the state of the ICP ledger on mainnet.
-You will have to create your own transactions on the ICP ledger so that the ICP index can serve them through its endpoints.
+If you are working in a local development environment, i.e with a local replica instead of the public Internet Computer, you can't access the ICRC ledger nor the ICRC index canister.
+If your application is using the ICRC index canister and you want to test it you can setup the ICRC index and ICRC ledger locally.
+Neither of the two canisters will have any information about the state of the ICRC ledger on mainnet.
+You will have to create your own transactions on the ICRC ledger so that the ICRC index can serve them through its endpoints.

-### Step 1: Deploy a local ICP ledger
+### Step 1: Deploy a local ICRC ledger
-If you have not done so already, follow this guide to [setup an ICP ledger locally](./ledger-local-setup.md.mdx) and then continue with this guide.
+If you have not done so already, follow this guide to [setup an ICRC ledger locally](./ledger-local-setup.md.mdx) and then continue with this guide.
 It is assumed that you have followed the steps described in the guide on setting up a local ledger and that all prerequisites are fullfilled.

 ### Step 2 [Optional]: Create a new project folder
 It is advised you use the same project folder that you created during the local ledger setup.
-Alternatively you can create a new one for the icp index canister using the following command.
+Alternatively you can create a new one for the ICRC index canister using the following command.

 ```
 dfx new ledger_canister